 In the past decade there has been an increase in female breadwinners in Australian households, which, though fairly slight, demonstrates the expanding income-earner role taken by women both in married and unmarried relationships2.
 Before children come along, this is the perfect time to forge your careers, establish an enduring economic base for the future and look at sensible ways to protect what you’ve accumulated as a couple.

 Why life insurance is so important for young couples

 Young couples are generally looking at three new sets of financial responsibilities as they move forward: getting married, buying a first home and starting a family.
-Each of these new circumstances makes quality life insurance a must.
+Each of these new circumstances makes consideration of quality life insurance a must.
 Young couples can often be well placed financially, but what happens to your savings and most valuable assets if the unexpected happens and you are no longer able to work or adequately manage your home?
-In your single days, you were financially only looking after yourself, but now there are others in the picture to think about.
+In your single days, from a financial perspective, you were only looking after yourself, but now there are others in the picture to think about.
 Providing for your loved ones in the event of untimely death or permanent disablement is as important as ever.